Clarence Davis: Professional career

+Other than his rookie year and abbreviated final season, Davis participated in the playoffs every year of his career (1972–77).
+His best overall playoff performance came in 1976, a year the Raiders won the Super Bowl.
+In three playoff games, he rushed for 220 yards at 6.5 yards per attempt.

-In Super Bowl XI, he played a key role in the Raiders' 32–14 victory over the Minnesota Vikings, he rushed 16 times for 137 yards, an average of 8.6 yards.
-Davis, who had been plagued by a knee injury for three years, had runs of 20, 35, 13, 18, and 16 yards, part of a Raiders team that gained for 429 yards, a Super Bowl record at the time.
-In his penultimate season (1977, also his final full season), he collected 911 yards (787 rushing, 124 receiving) along with 268 yards on returns.
-In his last season, he played in only 2 games, rushing for 4 yards on 14 carries and catching 4 passes for 24 yards.
-In the span of his eight seasons, he had played in 89 games, rushing 804 times for 3,640 yards for 26 touchdowns along with 99 catches for 865 yards for 2 touchdowns and 2,140 return yards on 79 returns.
+In Super Bowl XI, played on January 9, 1977, Davis played a key role in the Raiders' 32–14 victory over the Minnesota Vikings.
+He rushed 16 times for 137 yards, an average of 8.6 yards, and had 118 yards by the end of the third quarter.
+He also made key blocks for others in the game.
+The Associated Press named him Player of the Game.
+Davis gained most of his yards running behind left guard Gene Upshaw, left tackle Art Shell, and tight end Dave Caspar, all of whom are in the Pro Football Hall of Fame.
+During the Super Bowl, Davis, who had been plagued by a knee injury for three years, had runs of 20, 35, 13, 18, and 16 yards, as part of a Raiders team that gained 429 yards, a Super Bowl record at the time.

+In the span of his eight seasons, he had played in 89 games, rushing 804 times for 3,640 yards for 26 touchdowns along with 99 catches for 865 yards for two touchdowns and 2,140 return yards on 79 returns.
 His 27.1 yards per return ranks as 11th all time.
-In 12 total playoff games (including the aforementioned Sea of Hands Game), he rushed for 506 yards on 128 attempts with 2 touchdowns while catching 13 passes for 96 yards with one touchdown.
+In 12 total playoff games (including the "Sea of Hands" game), he rushed for 506 yards on 128 attempts with two touchdowns, while catching 13 passes for 96 yards with one touchdown.

+At the last Raiders home game of 2016, Davis was given the honor of lighting the Al Davis memorial torch.

 1974 Sea of Hands Catch

+During the 1974 playoffs, the Raiders met the two-time defending Super Bowl Champion Miami Dolphins in the divisional round, winning the game in extraordinary fashion on a game ending catch by Davis.